saibaba/monad_monoid/README.md

 Experiments to understand: "A monad is just a monoid in the category of endofunctors, what's the probleⅿ?"

+Most of the stuff is just re-iteration of what is said and learnt from the refrences given.

 * Functor Composition
   * mapping objects
   * mapping morphisms